-The pub, which is said to be popular with Melbourne’s Asian community, will now be able to advertise that it will turn away women and non-homosexual men and its door staff will be able to ask people whether they are gay.
+The pub, which is said to be popular with Melbourne’s Asian community, will now be able to advertise that it will turn away women and non-homosexual men, and its door staff will be able to ask people whether they are gay.

-Supporting the tribunal’s decision, Victoria’s Equal Opportunity and Human Rights Commission Chief Executive Officer Helen Szoke said in a radio interview: “They have, in the past, had experiences where their predominant clientele, which are gay men, have been subject to harassment and hostility and instances of violence and also have felt as though they’ve been like a zoo exhibit, you know, with big groups of women on hen’s parties coming to the club.”
+Supporting the tribunal’s decision, Victoria’s Equal Opportunity and Human Rights Commission Chief Executive Officer Helen Szoke said in a radio interview: “They have, in the past, had experiences where their predominant clientele, which is gay men, have been subject to harassment and hostility and instances of violence and also have felt as though they’ve been like a zoo exhibit, you know, with big groups of women on hen’s parties coming to the club.”

-Disagreeing with critics that the move discriminates against heterosexuals and lesbians, Szoke says the decision is in fact consistent with the equal opportunity provisions because it defends the rights of gay people.
+Disagreeing with critics that the move discriminates against heterosexuals and lesbians, Szoke says the decision is, in fact, consistent with the equal opportunity provisions because it defends the rights of gay people.

 Night Clubs, Gay Bars, Theme Bars, and Sex Venues: